RD EMI Neutralizer Power Filter

 Combining Passion and Technical Perfection

-The concept of the functional parts of EMI Neutralizer reflects the combination of the most rigorous safety requirements, overvoltage protection and first and foremost suppression of the omnipresent interference in the power grid.
+The concept of the functional parts of EMI Neutralizer lies in the combination of the most rigorous safety requirements, overvoltage protection and first and foremost suppression of the omnipresent interference from the power grid.
 We based the construction on our own 20-year experience in the field of EMC (electromagnetic compatibility).
 We know what kind of interference occurs in the power grid and in what way it degrades the pleasure of listening to music.
 We know what we want—to hear details.
-Technically speaking, this means to suppress the power grid interference as much as possible in order to increase the distance of noise from useful signal.
-We reached this goal by dividing the filter into five separate circuits using T-ULN transformers complemented by an efficient input F4SX filter.
+Technically speaking, this means suppressing the power grid interference as much as possible in order to increase the distance of noise from useful signal.
+We reached this goal by dividing the filter into five separate circuits using T-ULN transformers complemented by an efficient F4SX input filter.
 The functionality of the final construction has exceeded our expectations.
 Results of measurements, videos, reviews and reactions of our customers will be continuously updated.

-The filter is assembled and all its parts are made in the Czech Republic and it is tested by EU SURGE and BURST overvoltage standards tests at a laboratory of the Military Technical Institute in Vyskov, Czech Republic.
+The filter is assembled and all of its parts are made in the Czech Republic and it is tested by EU SURGE and BURST overvoltage standards tests at a laboratory of the Military Technical Institute in Vyškov, Czech Republic.

-The three overvoltage protection sections are as follows: The first section consists of three lightning arresters absorbs high pulse energy (lightning strikes).
-The second section by three metal-oxide varistors for absorption of fast pulse overvoltage.
+The three overvoltage protection sections are as follows: The first section consists of three lightning arresters that absorb high pulse energy (lightning strikes).
+The second section includes three metal-oxide varistors that absorb fast pulse overvoltage.
 The third section is formed by three fast varistors which eliminate any remaining high frequency overvoltage.

 Each audio component deserves only the best—its own power circuit.
 This thought is the basis of the EMI Neutralizer topology, which offers five independent circuits for each audio component.
 The components therefore cannot influence each other through the power source.
-Each power circuit is galvanically isolated from the power grid using a low noise T-ULN transformer, the construction of which also reduces HF interference from the grid and between the components.
+Each power circuit is galvanically isolated from the power grid using a low noise T-ULN transformer, the construction of which also reduces HF interference between the components and from the power grid.

 One 1000W circuit provides power for an amplifier (two sockets are available) or monoblocks.
-Four 100W circuits are meant for signal sources (CD, DAC, record player, computer and others).
-(100 W is entirely sufficient for signal sources which usually have lower than 30W continuous power input.)
+Four 100W circuits are meant for signal sources (CD, DAC, record player, computer and others) (100 W is entirely sufficient for signal sources which usually have less than 30W continuous power input).

 Why filter the power supply?

 Electromagnetic interference is all around us.
-Be it a large metropolis or a small village, we intercept mobile signals of multiple providers, we tune in radio or television.
-Electromagnetic waves are transmitted by air and the power grid.
+Be it in a large metropolis or a small village, we intercept mobile signals of multiple providers, we tune in radio or television.
+Electromagnetic waves are transmitted by air and by the power grid.
 Transmitters operate in large frequency range from 1.5 MHz to hundreds of GHz.
-Lower frequencies are better transmitted over the grid but we can find high frequencies even here.
+While over the grid, lower frequencies are better transmitted, we can still find high frequencies even here.

 Today, almost all electrical devices use switched-mode power supplies.
 These and many more parts pollute the electrical distribution network.
 You share the power grid with your neighbours.
-Switched power supplies interference (take into account heat pumps, solar and wind power station converters, chargers, TVs, computers, Wi-Fi and other appliances like hairdryers or microwaves) is transmitted through the power grid to your sensitive audio components.
-All appliances should comply with the limits of interference they emit, as defined in the EN-61000-6-3 standard.
+Interference due to switched power supplies (take into account heat pumps, solar and wind power station converters, chargers, TVs, computers, Wi-Fi and other appliances like hairdryers or microwaves) is transmitted through the power grid to your sensitive audio components.
+All appliances should comply with the limits of interference they can emit, as defined in the EN-61000-6-3 standard.
 However, interference adds up from all the devices connected to the grid.